carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 module contains a comprehensive correctness, performance, and benchmarking test suite for LLVM.
 It is a separate Subversion module because not every LLVM user is interested in downloading or building such a comprehensive test suite.
-For further details on this test suite, please see the `Testing Guide <TestingGuide.html>`_ document.
+For further details on this test suite, please see the :doc:`Testing Guide
+<TestingGuide>` document.

 .. _tools: